How Do I Disposed of These items?

 Asbestos Waste

 Asbestos waste is regulated and has detailed handling and disposal requirements.
-Materials are only accepted at the ARL.
-Please contact SWS at (907) 343-6262 for more information.
+Asbestos Containing Materials (ACM) is only accepted at ARL Wednesdays and Thursdays 9am-4pm (closed 12pm-1pm).

 Asphalt